eyeofparadox/eyeofparadox.github.io/content/posts/2014/01/do-current-theories-on-black-holes-address-forces-other-than-gravity/index.md

 I know that very smart people have been thinking about this for decades (closer to a century now), so I'm sure someone has given this careful thought.
 I may have to sit down and actually read Hawking's books (forever on my to-do list) once I'm no longer scrabbling to get on my feet.
 I've always taken the Einstein approach, to work out the problem for myself in thought experiments.
 I usually take myself to the same places real Physicists' theories go.
 So it's worthwhile speculation.

 Still, it would save me some time if anyone can point to an article or publication that clearly addresses the question.
-On the extremely off chance the question was too obvious to get asked, because the answer is obvious--explained in the math--to a practicing physicist, then this is me asking for an English translation.
+On the extremely off chance the question was too obvious to get asked, because the answer is obvious---explained in the math---to a practicing physicist, then this is me asking for an English translation.